Treatments of Traction Alopecia

 Currently, there is no cure for alopecia.
 While your hair may grow back within a year of hair loss there are still treatments you can use.
 Hair plays an important role in the appearance and can be emotionally challenging when hair loss occurs.

-A non-invasive solution would be to purchase a real hair wig or extensions from a professional stylist.
+A non-invasive solution would be to purchase real hair wigs for alopecia or extensions from a professional stylist.
 It depends on the extent of your hair loss, but you will have a lot of options.
 Don’t worry alopecia is not the end!
-Many of you will see hair re-growth within a year and if not, you will find a custom wig that is perfect for you.
+Many of you will see hair re-growth within a year and if not, you will find a custom alopecia wig that is perfect for you.